IIT-EnergySystemModels/openTEPES/doc/rst/InputData.rst

 All the generators must be defined as columns of these files.

-For example, these data can be used for defining the operating guide (rule) curves for the reservoirs.
+For example, these data can be used for defining the operating guide (rule) curves for the ESS.

 Variable maximum and minimum energy
 -----------------------------------